ericchoi97/ericchoi97/README.md

   <div class="section">
             <h2>About Me</h2>
-            <p>Eric is Co-Founder and Chief Operating Officer of Amiga Platforms, an AI agent startup.
+            <p>Eric is the Chair and CEO of Amiga Platforms, an agentic AI agent startup.
 He coded the codebase from concept to functional proof-of-concept before hand-off to staff.
 Alongside these professional commitments, he is pursuing a Master’s in Artificial Intelligence at the University of Colorado.</p>
       </div>

   <div class="section">